Silver surfer Bianca Buitendag slays giants to reach Games podium

 An emotional Buitendag wiped away tears as she collected her medal on the podium.
 “I’m a bit overwhelmed but I’m super proud of being South African and representing its beautiful people.”

-She is only the second SA woman in history to win an Olympic gong outside of athletics and swimming; kayaker Bridgitte Hartley was the first at London 2012.
+She is only the second South African woman in history to win an Olympic gong outside athletics and swimming; kayaker Bridgitte Hartley was the first at London 2012.

 The surfing finals were brought forward a day because of an advancing typhoon, and that created difficult waves.